 At the hotel

 Courtyard and organic kitchen gardens; tea house; snacks and dessert shacks; rooftop relaxation studio; spa; two pools; free WiFi throughout.
 In rooms: TV, DVD player, minibar.

 If you’re here with a gang, book out one of the villas (we loved their private entrances and sense of space and privacy).
 For easy access to the hotel’s courtyard, pick a room on the first floor; if you prefer a balcony with views, opt for second-floor sleeping quarters.

-The pretty outdoor pool has little cabana nooks that offer waterbabies plenty of privacy; there’s also an indoor pool housed in a beamed building with a fleet of sunloungers.
+The pretty indoor pool is housed in a beamed building with a fleet of sunloungers.

 Experience Taoism’s healing powers at the Six Senses Spa, whose treatments champion Amala products.
 Opt for the signature Daoyin Tao massage, try cupping, acupuncture or a shen, jing or qi spa ritual.
 Ask for lifestyle and holistic advice from the visiting practitioners, who offer personal consultations.
 The spa is open from 10am–10pm daily (the latest treatment slot is 9pm).
 Post-treatment, continue the health kick with a ginseng, ginger and bee-pollen juice from Farm2Straw Juice Bar.

 The region is prone to drizzle, so bring a raincoat.
 Don’t fork out on plug adaptors at the airport – the hotel has a stash.

 If you like a good brew, be sure to swing by the tea lounge, where you can experience a traditional tea ceremony.
 There’s also C+T Shack, where a variety of teas are on sale; try before you buy (and add a slice of cake or a pastry while you’re at it).